 Self Storage Facilities 1031 Exchange Timeline

-After the sale of oil, gas, and mineral interests, a taxpayer then has 1031 days to purchase a new like kind property with a 1031 exchange.
-In order to keep the process moving forward, the first of three potential properties must be purchased within 45 days of the original sale.
+After the sale of oil, gas, and mineral interests, a taxpayer then has 1031 days to purchase a new like-kind property with a 1031 exchange.
+In order to keep the process moving forward, the goal is to purchase the first of three potential properties within 45 days of the original sale.

 1031 Exchange Intermediaries for Selling Oil, Gas and Mineral Interests